-RankBrain continues to play an important role in search results today.
+RankBrain continues to play an essential role in search results today.

 RankBrain differs from traditional ranking factors in that there’s not an obvious way to actively optimize for it.

-How do you optimize for ambiguous keywords or queries that no one’s ever entered into Google before?
+How do you optimize for ambiguous keywords or queries that no one’s ever entered into Google?

-The only option is to provide Google with as much information about a page as possible, which is something site owners should be doing anyway if they’re creating holistic content for users.
+The only option is to provide Google with as much information about a page as possible, which site owners should do anyway if they create holistic content for users.